 03.01 Pre-licensing Visit.
 A site visit and face-to-face meeting with an entity for providing a basis for confidence that radioactive material will be used as specified.
 Staff should use the Pre-licensing checklist to determine which applicants require visits.

 03.02 Initial Inspection.
-An inspection conducted within one year after a new license is issued, or after an amended license has been significantly expanded or changed ownership with significant changes to the license or program.
+An inspection conducted after a new license is issued.

-03.03 Initial Security Inspection.
-An inspection to verify that an applicant has implemented security requirements before the licensing action is issued allowing the application to take possession of risk significant radioactive material.
-Staff should use the checklist for Risk Significant Radioactive Materials to determine which applicants require inspections.

 03.04 Inspection.
 The act of assessing licensee performance to determine whether the licensee is using radioactive material safely and whether an individual or organization is in compliance with established standards, such as Orders, regulations, license conditions, and the licensee commitments submitted in support of a license (and incorporated by “tie-down” conditions).
 Inspections involve a visit to a licensee's facility and/or temporary jobsite by NRC inspector(s), observations of licensed activities, interaction with licensee personnel, independent radiological measurements, and transmission of the inspection findings.
 Pre-licensing visits and telephone contacts are not considered inspections.

 03.05 Inspection Plan.
 An inspection plan is a written outline listing the licensee's activities and programs that will be covered during an inspection.